pb111/K-Means-Clustering-Project/README.md

 ===============================================================================

-## 6. Advantages and disadvantages of K-Means
+## 6. Advantages and disadvantages of K-Means algorithm

 The advantages of K-Means are as follows:-